pastor-canayo/event_planner_pro/README.md

 # Issues that I was not able to get done
 * Not able to use the static website generator to add the blog for the website.
 I tried to integrate it only one part with JeKyll but I was not able to.
 The only way to accomplish that I think it was integrating the whole website with Jekyll but I did not do it
   I just could no find a way to only do a section.
-Also I tried the usung Hugo but it did not provide that option neither.
+Also I tried using Hugo but it did not provide that option either.
 * Also I tried to register the website with google Search Console for the sitemap.xml but it did not recognize the website URL from Nettlify.
   The file sitemap.xml is on the repository.
 # Enjoy the Website